ennwise/ennwise-ai/.roo/rules-coder-mode/rules.md

 3.  **Code Implementation & Version Control:**
     * Write code as described in the task and its `todos`, adhering to specified programming languages, frameworks, and libraries.
     * Follow all project-specific coding standards, style guides, and naming conventions.
     * Commit your code to the designated version control system (e.g., Git) frequently, using clear, descriptive commit messages that reference the task ID or relevant `todo`.
 Log commit IDs in your task notes.
+Committing is not necessary for every todo - once per task completion is sufficient, or after a few todos if the task id more complex.
     * Ensure your code is well-commented where necessary for clarity.

 4.  **Unit Testing:**